 PY.510.314.
-Tech Teach Sec Vocal/Gen. 3 Credits.
+Techniques for Teaching Secondary Vocal/General Music.
+3 Credits.

 A performance-based approach to teaching vocal and general music in secondary schoolsand continued study of an eclectic approach to teaching general music.
 Includes principlesof secondary education, organization of instruction, selection of appropriate materials, theoriesof learning, and adolescent development.
 Observation and guided teaching in localschools included.
 Open to majors only.